Burt Lancaster: Broadway

 Lancaster returned to New York after his Army service.
 Although initially unenthusiastic about acting, Lancaster was encouraged to audition for a Broadway play by a producer who saw him in an elevator while he was visiting his then-girlfriend at work.
 The audition was successful and Lancaster was cast in Harry Brown's A Sound of Hunting (1945).
-The show only ran three weeks, but his performance attracted the interest of a Hollywood agent, Harold Hecht.
+The show ran for only three weeks, but his performance attracted the interest of a Hollywood agent, Harold Hecht.
 Lancaster had other offers but Hecht promised him the opportunity to produce their own movies within five years of hitting Hollywood.

-Through Hecht, Lancaster was brought to the attention of producer Hal B. Wallis, who signed him to a non-exclusive eight-movie contract.
+Through Hecht, Lancaster was brought to the attention of producer Hal B. Wallis.
+Lancaster left New York and moved to Los Angeles.
+Wallis signed him to a non-exclusive eight-movie contract.

 Hal Wallis

 Lancaster's first filmed movie was Desert Fury for Wallis in 1947, where Lancaster was billed after John Hodiak and Lizabeth Scott.
 It was directed by Lewis Allen.

 Then producer Mark Hellinger approached him to star in 1946's The Killers, which was completed and released prior to Desert Fury.
 Directed by Robert Siodmak, it was a great commercial and critical success and launched Lancaster and his co-star Ava Gardner to stardom.
 It has since come to be regarded as a classic.

 Hellinger used Lancaster again on Brute Force in 1947, a prison drama written by Richard Brooks and directed by Jules Dassin.
 It was also well received.
 Wallis released his films through Paramount, and so Lancaster and other Wallis contractees made cameos in Variety Girl in 1947.

 Lancaster's next film was a thriller for Wallis in 1947, I Walk Alone, co-starring Lizabeth Scott and a young Kirk Douglas, who was also under contract to Wallis.
 Variety listed it as one of the top grossers of the year, taking in more than $2 million.

 In 1948, Lancaster had a change of pace with the film adaptation of Arthur Miller's All My Sons, made at Universal Pictures with Edward G. Robinson.
 His third film for Wallis was an adaptation of Sorry, Wrong Number in 1948, with Barbara Stanwyck.